-A prerequisite for the exemption from charges is that no other train path is operated at the
+A prerequisite for the exemption from charges is that no other train path is operated at the same time, for example a freight transport for third parties.

-Vehicles operating on behalf of an infrastructure manager other than the Swedish Transport
+Vehicles operating on behalf of an infrastructure manager other than the Swedish Transport Administration are not exempt from charges.